MedEzzedine/HomeLab-K8s-Vagrant/README.md

-# K8s-Vagrant-VotingApp
+# HomeLab-K8s-Vagrant
-A voting app deployed on a Kubernetes cluster created and configured using Vagrant &amp; Ansible.
+A local Home-Lab environment that runs a Kubernetes cluster provisioned with Vagrant & Ansible.